 For those not familiar with the USA legislative process, it is highly recommended you read Enactment of a Law (written by Robert B. Dove, Parliamentarian, U.S. Senate).
 It explains how Federal Government laws in the USA are introduced, voted and passed.
 Also, How USA law is made is a very detailed description of the entire US Congress and US Senate legislative process (written by by Charles W. Johnson, Parliamentarian, U.S. House of Representatives).

 ( A report on US internet Gambling Laws is in Adobe .PDF Format 1999 - University of Indiana Law Library)

 ( A book on US Gambling Laws, which covers online Gambling, is Federal Gambling Law 1999 - numerous authors )

 The best Journal/Periodical in the industry is Gaming Law Review, published twice monthly (covers both land based and internet based legal issues).

 See the conferences and expositions section for a list of conferences.
 Legal seminars and discussions are always brought up there.

 It is also best to consult with legal experts with regard to various issues on Internet Gambling.
-Cole, Raywid & Braverman, L.L.P. a firm with experience in online sportsbook and casino law, has more information on internet gaming laws in the USA.
+Cole, Raywid & Braverman, L.L.P. a firm with experience in internet wagering law, has more information on online gaming laws in the USA.